opf/openproject/docs/release-notes/14-2-0/README.md

 - German Federal Ministry of the Interior and Home Affairs (BMI) for sponsoring the features on progress reporting
 - City of Cologne for sponsoring features on project attributes

 Also a big thanks to our Community members for reporting bugs and helping us identify and provide fixes.
-Special thanks for reporting and finding  bugs go to:
+Special thanks for reporting and finding  bugs go to Ricardo Brenner and Sven Kunze.

-Ricardo Brenner, Sven Kunze

 Last but not least, we are very grateful for our very engaged translation contributors on Crowdin, who translated quite a few OpenProject strings!
 This release we would like to highlight user [aniessalam](https://crowdin.com/profile/aniessalam) who has done an outstanding number of translations for the Malay language in recent weeks.